akka/akka/akka-docs/src/main/paradox/distributed-data.md

 ## Using the Replicator

-The `akka.cluster.ddata.Replicator` actor provides the API for interacting with the data.
+The @apidoc[akka.cluster.ddata.Replicator] actor provides the API for interacting with the data.
 The `Replicator` actor must be started on each node in the cluster, or group of nodes tagged with a specific role.
 It communicates with other `Replicator` instances with the same path (without address) that are running on other nodes .
-For convenience it can be used with the `akka.cluster.ddata.DistributedData` extension but it can also be started as an ordinary actor using the `Replicator.props`.
+For convenience it can be used with the
+@apidoc[akka.cluster.ddata.DistributedData] extension but it can also be started as an ordinary actor using the @apidoc[Replicator.props](akka.cluster.ddata.Replicator$) {scala="#props(settings:akka.cluster.ddata.ReplicatorSettings):akka.actor.Props" java="#props(akka.cluster.ddata.ReplicatorSettings)"}.
 If it is started as an ordinary actor it is important that it is given the same name, started on same path, on all nodes.

 Cluster members with status @ref:[WeaklyUp](typed/cluster-membership.md#weakly-up),